leonswl/ntu-msds-sd6103/README.md

 ```

 ## 3. Usage
 Python modules are stored in [src](src/).
 Make sure you're in the root directory of the folder when executing the following commands in the terminal.
+Before running the modules below, do review the `config.yml` file to ensure the parameters are accurate.
+For more information on configuration, scroll down to [4.
+Configuration](#4-configuration).

 ### 3.1.
 Downloading and Preparing dataset
 If you have not downloaded the datasets, execute the `download_prepare.py` module